top of page

 (Photograph shows Edinburgh University Medical School in the time of Kincaid).

-I wonder what kind of exasperation his parents endured, especially as his father was the Deacon of the University.
+I wonder what kind of exasperation his parents endured, especially as his father was the Deacon(President) of the incorporation of Surgeons.

 Thomas led a full life with his many interests.
-He would write his thoughts on any subject that took his fancy, which could vary from throwing a stone to kicking a football.
-He never did fulfill his father's desire that he qualify to be a surgeon, but gained people's respect by his generosity in donating the extensive collection of medical books, accumulated by his father, to the university's library.
+He would write his thoughts on any subject that took his fancy, which could vary from throwing a stone to kicking a football, horse breeding, building a meeting house, and making a blacksmith's vice.

 As with many writers, it is highly likely that Thomas jotted down his thoughts while on the field of play or before breakfast.
 He would then use these notes for reference when he filed the log in his diary at the end of the day.

-The fields of play Thomas frequented were two tracts of land reserved for golfers on the outskirts of Edinburgh, at Leith and at Bruntsfield respectively.
+The fields of play Thomas frequented were two tracts of land reserved for golfers on the outskirts of Edinburgh, at Leith and Bruntsfield respectively.
 These links had already experienced a century or more of golf.

 Leith today.
 An ariel view reveals the patch of land that has housed the beginnings of golf , documents